fastdlperson/hvh-16k-template/README.md

 # UPDATE: csgo moved to another appid and changed you may need to remove `nolobbyreservation.smx`, I can not verify because i don't have a server to test
+also if people are on the cs2 csgo legacy branch it may break for them but its likely that branch its going to be removed

 # THIS IS A LINUX SERVER